kruttmaker/MSC-Cousin-Tracker/README.md

 # msc-cousin-tracker

+A mod for the game My Summer Car using MSC Loader.

-Mod that warns you when your cousins car is getting closer while you are driving.
+This Mod warns you through subtitles when your cousins car is getting closer while you are driving.